 There are many construction projects that require the use of stone or its derivatives.
-Whether you are a construction company buying stone by the truckload or a homeowner laying a new patio, you need to understand the difference between some of the more common types of manufactured stone, crushed, quarry process and stone dust, and which of them best meet your needs.
+Whether you are a construction company buying stone by the truckload or a homeowner laying a new patio, it’s important to know your options.

 Usually it is made of granite-gneiss, trap rock, limestone or any combination of these materials.
 It is sold in different sizes, each suitable for different uses.

 - 3/4 inch crushed stone – usually used as an aggregate in cement or asphalt, commonly used in the construction of roads